 ABA is also designed to demonstrate that the interventions are responsible for the behavioral changes.
 ABA breaks down skills into simple steps, teaching each step in succession.
 While teaching the steps, the progress of positive behaviors and skills are measured.
 ABA therapy is used to modify various forms of behavior, increasing positive skills and decreasing negative skills and deficits.
 These positive skills include language, socialization, daily living skills, etc.

 Thousands of published studies, over the past 50 years, have documented the effectiveness of ABA for increasing a variety of skills and decreasing challenging behaviors.

 ABA has been proven the most effective for improving behaviors for people with Autism and it’s a science that has been validated by research.
-The goal of Applied Behavioral Analysis is to facilitate lasting behavioral changes that lead to enhanced quality of life.
+The goal of ABA is to facilitate lasting behavioral changes that lead to enhanced quality of life.

 There are many different types of ABA techniques within the field.
 Verbal behavior and Discrete Trial Training (DTT) are two common types of ABA used in the treatment of children with ASD.
 We frequently use both.